sagemath/trac_to_gh/Issue 8263.md

   * INCLUDE_MPFR_PATCH=0 will never include the patch - useful if you know any sun4v machines MPFR will be used on, are patched.
   * INCLUDE_MPFR_PATCH=1 will include, so binary will work on a sun4v machine, even if created on an older sun4u machine.
   * If unset, will include patch on sun4v machines only.
+* SAGE_FAT_BINARY
+* Some VALGRIND variable - perhaps SAGE_VALGRIND.

+From sage-doctest -- these are the times, specified in seconds, used by sage -t, sage -t -long, and sage -t -valgrind (and other similar tools), to determine when a doctest times out:

+* SAGE_DOCTEST_ALLOW_TABS --- introduced by #8680
+* SAGE_TIMEOUT, default 360 seconds (6 minutes)
+* SAGE_TIMEOUT_LONG, default 1800 seconds (30 minutes)
+* SAGE_TIMEOUT_VALGRIND, default 1024 * 1024 seconds

 There are probably others too.
 Some like CC, are fairly obvious, but in many cases do not work, so in some ways, they might be best either undocumented, or documented with a warning that not all packages accept them.

+Some, like SAGE_PORT and SAGE_USE_OLD_GCC are sort of self-documenting, as the build of Sage will quickly terminate if these need to be set, and how to set them is fully explained.

+Perhaps others can update this list with others.

 Issue created by migration from https://trac.sagemath.org/ticket/8263